Poovithavelu/collaborative-project-management-platform-19401/frontend_dashboard/README.md

 AUTH_COOKIE_NAME=collabtask_session
 ```

-The backend should set an HttpOnly JWT cookie on successful login/registration.
-For development, if the backend only returns a token in the JSON body, a non-HttpOnly cookie fallback is used.
+The backend should set an HttpOnly JWT cookie on successful login/registration and when switching orgs.
+For development, if the backend also returns a token in the JSON body, a non-HttpOnly cookie fallback is used so calls to `/auth/me` succeed.

+### Endpoints expected (FastAPI backend)
+- POST `/auth/register` — create user and org; returns TokenResponse and sets cookie
+- POST `/auth/login` — authenticate; returns TokenResponse and sets cookie
+- GET `/auth/me` — current user profile; reads JWT from cookie
+- POST `/auth/orgs/switch` — switch active org; returns TokenResponse and sets cookie

 ## Getting Started